BenKaehler/q2-makarsa/jossPaper/makarsa.md

 # Acknowledgements

 The authors acknowledge support from University of Dhaka, Bangladesh and UNSW Canberra, Australia.
-This work is a partial fullfillment of PhD research at UNSW Canberra.
+This work is a partial fulfilment of PhD research at UNSW Canberra.

 # References